OS2G/constitution/constitution.md

     Regular meetings shall be at the call of the Executive Committee, provided one week's notice is given to the membership.
 The first meeting of the academic year shall be at the call of the President, provided one week's notice is given to the membership.
 Electronic communications may be used as notice.

-2. Annual Meetings
+2. Annual Election Meetings

-    The last regular meeting of the calendar year shall be the annual meeting and shall be for the purpose of electing officers, receiving reports of officers and committees, and for any other business that may arise.
+    The last regular meeting of the calendar year shall be the annual election meeting and shall be for the purpose of electing officers, receiving reports of officers and committees, and for any other business that may arise.
 This meeting shall occur on the week before final exams in the fall semester.

 3. Special Meetings